animetauren/animetauren.github.io/_posts/2023-07-12-Centralized-Logging-and-Monitoring-in-AWS-Environments-Leveraging-AWS-Organizations-with-Splunk.markdown

 This is for customers who are using Splunk, want to ingest logs from AWS, and __AWS Orgs__.

-Who is this NOT for?
+Who is this __NOT__ for?

 This is __NOT__ for customers who can use Splunk Data Manager today to ingest logs from AWS into Splunk.
-> [AWS Onboarding from a Single Account][onboard-single-dm]
-> [AWS Onboarding from Multiple Accounts (No AWS Orgs)][onboard-multi-dm]
+[AWS Onboarding from a Single Account][onboard-single-dm] [AWS Onboarding from Multiple Accounts (No AWS Orgs)][onboard-multi-dm]

 What should I consider?
 This solution is a general solution, this means that it aims to solve the problem for most, and may break for few.

 Why should do this?
-You need a solution, that is centralized, will scale, and will leverage the investments your team has made in terms of money, knowledge, and time.
+You need a solution, that is centralized, scalable, predicatable, and cannot wait for Splunk Data Manager to fully support AWS Orgs support.

 Why should I not do this?
 Your solution is working, there is no rush, and you can wait for Splunk Data Manager to get AWS Orgs support.
 Wait for that.